RobRoseKnows/umbc-cs-projects/umbc-cs461/projs/proj1/report.md

 transaction to delete all but the last 10 measurements of a given station but also keep the ones referenced by activity logs.

+An additional requirement I plan on adding is to include barcodes for each plant, pot, tray and weather station.
+This is so that the shop could eventually label their items with barcodes to ease data entry later on.

 ## Phase B - Conceptual Design

 ### Entity-Relationship Diagram